LCA Practice Guide overview

 Embodied carbonGreenhouse gas emissions from producing, transporting, installing, maintaining, and disposing of building materials.
 Reported as global warming potential in kg CO2 equivalent.

 Operational carbonEmissions from running the building: heating, cooling, lighting, and plug loads.
-Corresponds to life cycle stage B6 in the EN 15978 standard.
+Corresponds to module B6 (operational energy use) in EN 15978, the standard whose life cycle stage diagram the guide adopts.

 Cradle-to-gate (A1 to A3)A life cycle scope limited to raw material supply (A1), transport to the manufacturing facility (A2), and manufacturing (A3).
-Also called "up-front embodied carbon."
+The "cradle" is the beginning of the life cycle and the "gate" is the exit point of the manufacturing facility.

 Cradle-to-graveA life cycle scope spanning raw material extraction through end-of-life demolition and disposal, including all use-stage impacts.